GiddyUpInc/.github/profile/README.md

 GiddyUp is the product of some serious horseplay ar ngleac na lads.

-We aim to wrangle up some solutions and reign in some cantankerous problems.
+We aim to wrangle up some stable solutions and stirrup some trouble in the machine learning world.

+Saddle up and get ready for the mane event.

 Welcome.